-a.
+- a.
 All disinfection shall be in accordance with AWWA C-651, the Ten States Recommended Standards for Water Works as incorporated by FDEP, other pertinent FDEP regulations, and the Florida Administrative Code unless other specific written approval by CCU is issued.
 Materials and equipment for keeping the pipe clean (during construction), chlorinating the main, flushing/disposing of the heavily chlorinated water, bacteriological sampling and any redisinfection, if required, shall be provided by the contractor.
 Chlorination shall be done by the continuous feed method using either a liquid chlorine gas-water mixture or a calcium or sodium hypochlorite solution.
-Direct feed chlorination or placing concentrated quantities of commercial disinfectants such as calcium hypochlorite granules in the line prior to filling with water shall not be used.
+Direct feed chlorination or placing concentrated quantities of commercial disinfectants such as calcium hypochlorite granules in the line prior to filling with water shall not be used. - b.

-- b.
 Chlorine residuals shall be tested using a chloridimeter.
-NOTE: A color wheel shall not be used. - c.
-Sample points shall be located on the far side of all loops, at all dead ends, and not further than 1200 linear feet apart unless otherwise approved by CCU.
+NOTE: A color wheel shall not be used.

+Sample points shall be identified by the EOR and approved by CCU.
 Samples shall be collected from sample points, blow-off assemblies, or water services.
-Fire hydrants or flushing devises shall not be used as bacteriological sample points.
+Fire hydrants or flushing devices shall not be used as bacteriological sample points.
 Test samples shall be collected and transported by certified laboratory personnel.
 CCU shall witness the collection of all samples.